-1.8 Acceptance Inspection
+2.5 Acceptance Inspection

 - 1. A digital As-Planted Tree List (Appendix D) shall be completed and submitted to the City Forester upon completion of the plant prior to a request for an acceptance inspection. - 2.
-Upon planting completion notification, plant material will be inspected and accepted by the Project Manager 60 days after planting operation is completed.
-All trees must meet each of the healthy tree criteria as per Item 1.10 Healthy Tree Acceptance Criteria. - 3.
-Plant material installed less than 60 days prior to frost will be accepted the following spring, 30 days after start of growing season provided that acceptance conditions are fulfilled.
+Upon planting completion notification, plant material installation will be inspected and accepted by the Project Manager 60 days after planting operation is completed. - 3.
+Plant material installed less than 60 days prior to frost will be accepted the following spring, 30 days after start of growing season provided that acceptance conditions are fulfilled. - 4.
+In the case of Contractor supplied and delivered trees all trees must meet each of the healthy tree criteria as per Item 3.1 Healthy Tree Criteria to be deemed accepted.

-1.9 End of Warranty Inspection
+2.6 End of Warranty Inspection (if required)

-1. Prior to expiration of the Developer/Contractor's maintenance and warranty period (2 years or as amended), the Manager will inspect the trees and notify the Developer/Contractor of any replacements required or other deficiencies, which may require correction.

-2. All trees must meet each of the healthy tree criteria as per Item 1.10 Healthy Tree Acceptance Criteria.
-Upon satisfactory completion, the Manager will issue a letter of acceptance, which will release the Developer/Contractor of all further responsibilities for the municipal trees planted.
+- 1. The default Municipal Tree Planting Contract will be that the City of Thunder Bay will supply tree stock for planting and in this case no warranty on tree stock will be required.
+However, in the case where the Contactor is supplying and delivering the tree stock, a 2 year or as amended warranty will be required.
+Prior to expiration of the Contractor's maintenance and warranty period, the Manager will inspect the planted trees and notify the Contractor of any replacements required or other deficiencies, which may require correction. - 2.
+All trees must meet each of the healthy tree criteria as per Item 3.1 Healthy Tree Criteria.
+Upon satisfactory completion, the Manager will issue a letter of acceptance, which will release the Contractor of all further responsibilities for the municipal trees planted.

+Section 3: TREE PLANTING STANDARDS

+Sections 3, 4 & 5 contain detailed City standards, details and specifications for municipal tree planting contracts, as well as being a general reference for any tree planting project on private lands in the City of Thunder Bay that wishes to adhere to the municipal tree planting standards.

-1.10 Healthy Tree Acceptance Criteria
+3.1 Healthy Tree Criteria